Fourth-Cosmic-Velocity/Neighborly/README.md

 # Neighborly
+## Objective
-Android App for neighbors to share resources between themselves at the time of Pandemic
+Android App for neighbors to share resources between themselves at the time of Pandemic.